stephanie-K/practitioner-stories/_docs/SAtSD/general.md

 <hr class="big">

-## In details: Benefits of the SAtSD
+## In detail: Benefits of the SAtSD

 ### Advocating & evidencing the value of Service Design & user/citizen involvment
 - It does great work in terms of advocating for involving users within design work. [...]
 It does great things in terms of informing people getting involved in design work or procuring design work.
 Why it is important to involve citizens within the services that you are creating.
 It‘s good for justifying why that‘s important [...]
 I love that it says, "if you don’t understand the needs of your citizens and you don’t understand how to co-design in a way that is fitting and appropriate for that person, involve that person in the planning.
 So that they can help you plan it."